filippolauria/LinEnum/README.md

   * Basic SSH checks
 * Privileged access:
   * Which users have recently used sudo
-  * Determine if /etc/sudoers is accessible
+  * Determine if /etc/sudoers is accessible (and check for LD_PRELOAD)
   * Determine if the current user has Sudo access without a password
   * Are known ‘good’ breakout binaries available via Sudo (i.e. nmap, vim etc.)
   * Is root’s home directory accessible